marses/GRU-text-generator/readme.md

 # How to write like Ivo Andric

-My attempt to emulate Ivo Andric with GRU network.
+My attempt to emulate Ivo Andric with a GRU network.